cognitedata/oryx/README.md

 resulting `Response`.

 Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `HttpFunc` or short circuit the execution by returning a result of `Result<Context<'TResult>, ResponseError>`.
 E.g if an HttpHandler detects an error, then it can return `Result.Error` to fail the processing.

 The easiest way to get your head around a Oryx `HttpHandler` is to think of it as a functional web request processing pipeline.
 Each handler has the full `Context` at its disposal and can decide whether it wants to fail the request or continue the request by passing on a new context to the "next" handler.

 1. Call the next handler `HttpFunc` with a result value (`'TNext`), and return (`return!`) what the next handler is returning.
-Here you have the option to eliding the await by just synchronously return (`return`) the `Task` returned by the
+Here you have the option to eliding the await by just synchronously return (`return`) the `Task` returned by the `next` function.
-   `next` function.
 2. Return an `Error`result to short circuit the processing and fail the request.
 3. It is technically possible to also return `Ok` to short circuit the processing, but this is not something you would normally do.

 ## Context Builders

-The context you want to use for your requests may constructed using a builder like pattern (`Context -> Context`) where you set the common things you need for your request.
-These are synchronous functions where you can set the headers you want to use, the HTTP client, URL builder, logging and metrics.
+The context you want to use for your requests may constructed using a builder like pattern (`Context -> Context`) where you set the common things you need for all of your requests.
+You create the context using synchronous functions where you can set e.g. the headers you want to use, the HTTP client, URL builder, logging and metrics.

 - `defaultContext` - A default empty context.